nat-418/bufala.nvim/README.md

 Bufala allows for the optional configuration of a default layout for windows and splits in the `setup` function.
 These layouts are clones from suckless' [dwm](https://dwm.suckless.org/).
-If you prefer the manual approach to getting everything just right, using sessions, etc. you might not care to use a layout.
-The layouts work well for cases where you want a more fluid, dynamic experience and not really think about where things need to go.
+If you prefer the manual approach to getting everything just right by placing each window individually, you might not care to use a layout.
+The layouts work well for cases where you want a more fluid, dynamic experience and not really think about where each buffer window needs to go.

 Currently implemented layouts are: